-A chef who worked in a Michelin-starred kitchen in Tuscany showed us how to make this soup at a Tuscan cookery school.
+A chef who worked in a Michelin-starred kitchen in Tuscany showed us how to make this pasta and vegetable soup at a Tuscan cookery school.
 You’ll need to find tortellini but that’s easy enough now that supermarkets stock fresh pasta in the chilled section.

 1800ml vegetable stock (fresh or made from stock cubes)

 1 medium carrot, peeled and cut into small dice

 200g round steak (or shin beef), cut into small cubes

 Pinch of sea salt and freshly ground black pepper

 Extra virgin olive oil

 1. Bring the stock to the boil.
 Add the celery, carrot, onion and round steak (or shin beef).
 Bring the mixture to the boil and remove any froth that rises to the surface (you can do this with a spoon or a piece of paper towel, just dab it over the froth).

 2. Reduce the heat to a low simmer and cook over a gentle heat, with the lid off, for 45 minutes to an hour.
 When the meat is cooked, check the seasoning and add salt and freshly ground pepper to taste.

 3. To serve: add the tortellini (or ravioli) and cook until they are done (check the packet instructions for timings).
 Serve the soup in large bowls with a drizzle of olive oil and some freshly grated Parmesan.